HeTvaM/PygameWidgets/README.md

 >Simple Widgets for pygame.
 Such as Menu, buttons, labels, texts, and so on

-Here a frame for create and initilisation widget in pygame.
+Here a frame for create and initialize widget in pygame.
 Now available to create widgets such as:
--Input Button
+-Entry
 -Button
 -Label
 -Text